AASH800/GR-12-GAME/README.md

 - Space bar make character fly upwards
 - Moth can't touch touch the top/bottom/sides of the lamps
 - Green coin changes the direction of the game for 5 obstacles
-- Blue coin reverses the gavity of the game for 5 obstacles.
+- Blue coin gives 5 points ( be carefull while pursuing it, it may be horribly placed)